frapastique/frapuse-ai-companion-android-app/README.md

 ## Limitations / Caveats / Known Issues

+- *IMPORTANT*: In order for this App to work you need to follow this [issue](https://github.com/oobabooga/text-generation-webui/issues/4581#issuecomment-1810232103) from [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) and install/enable the old API Extension.
 - *IMPORTANT*: To clear the chat history you have to long press the send button in chat next to the prompt text field.
 - Sometimes, when the phone is under heavy load, some of the first tokens are omitted.
 - The prompt template is adjusted to [vicuna](https://huggingface.co/TheBloke/Wizard-Vicuna-7B-Uncensored-GPTQ#prompt-template-vicuna) (most of the testing was performed with wizard-vicuna and its varying models), changing the template is a tidious task and also has to be done directly from inside the code.
 Note that other models still can be used but wont perform at their best. (*Fix on next Update*)